-Taking into account the client’s project requirements and interests, Cybage has adopted many successful software development approaches.
-We are well conversant with the classic software development life cycle and equally adept in the new software development trends such as the Agile methodology.
+Taking into account the client’s project requirement and interests, Cybage has adopted many successful software development approaches.
+We are well conversant with the classic software development life cycle and equally adapted Agile methodology.

 Cybage is a pioneer in collaborative software development methodology.
 Herein, the client retains its own onsite team, and Cybage’s offshore team becomes an extension of this onsite team.
 These two teams collaborate to attain a common goal.
-It is Cybage’s responsibility to streamline and synchronize the processes essential for this collaboration.
+Cybage will streamline and synchronize the processes essential for this collaboration.
 In this regard, Cybage has implemented the Agile methodology with a highly responsive approach for numerous clients.

 - Business problem definition